Analucar/UMinho/SecondYear/2nd/POO/README.md

 ### :sparkles: Programação Orientada a Objetos :sparkles:

-Here you can find the report and code developed for Cálculo de Programas.
+Here you can find the report and code developed for Programação Orientada a Objetos.

 #### Contributors
 - [Ana Luísa Carneiro](https://github.com/Analucar)